How could Target fail so badly at Photoshop?

 It’s that end-of-year, time-for-reflection time and so we’re thinking back to all the HelloGiggles stories that we (and you!) truly loved in 2014.
 Here’s just one of our faves, which was originally published on March 12, 2014.

-Only recently did I learn of the horrors that surrounded the “thigh gap”.
+Only recently did I learn of the horrors that surrounded the “thigh gap.”
 A thigh gap is pretty much exactly what it sounds like—having thighs thin enough so they don’t touch while standing.
 Sadly, there are websites dedicated to achieving and maintaining your thigh gap when in reality, the look could be pretty haunting when it’s not your natural body shape.

 However, Target accidentally made the gap even more horrific while advertising their Xhilaration swimsuit line on their website.
-Besides the fact that the model has had her arms thinned out and lengthened to a non-human degree, the artist who touched up the photo tried creating a thigh gap so extreme, that it removed a chunk of her ladybits.
+Besides the fact that the model has had her arms thinned out and lengthened to an almost non-human degree, the artist who touched up the photo tried creating a thigh gap so extreme, that it removed a chunk of her ladybits.

 “This is what is being marketed and pushed on young girls,” Jezebel writer Rebecca Rose stated.
 “This absurd image of a crotch that absolutely does not and cannot happen naturally.”

-In a recent survey created by TODAY and AOL, 80% of the teenage girls surveyed said they compare themselves to the images they see of celebrities, and many of those girls said those images made them feel worse about their own appearances.
-Even more interesting, a majority of those polled wished that photoshopping would stop entirely.
+In a recent survey created by Today and AOL, 80 percent of the teenage girls surveyed said they compare themselves to the images they see of celebrities, and many of those girls said those images made them feel worse about their own appearances.
+Even more interesting, a majority of those polled wished that Photoshopping would stop entirely.
 While recent campaigns have tried to show us that women can be beautiful at any size, with or without makeup, we still have a long way to go.
 Target definitely isn’t sending the message across that women don’t need to have an orb of air running between their thighs in order to look and feel beautiful in a two-piece bathing suit.